arunajoshi1013/js-phase-1-project/README.md

 -   The app uses the fetch() API to fetch and process the array of words received from the server.
 -   It then filters out the words that do not have the tag specified by the user
 -   There are Three event listeners that listen to - Submit, Mouseover and Mouseout events.

+Conclusion
+-   This app showcases what I have learnt in the Full stack Phase 1 course, over the last month.
+-   On a high level, this includes
+    -   Web page creation with HTML
+    -   Web page styling with CSS
+    -   Logic implementation with JavaScript

+-   This has been a great experience so far and I look forward to learning more